nfb77/nfb77.github.io/README.md

     <h2 id="research">Research</h2>
     <p>
-      <a href="https://scholar.google.com/citations?user=kRAT0zUAAAAJ&hl=en" target="_blank">Google Scholar</a> &nbsp;&nbsp;
+      <a href="https://github.com/nfb77" target="_blank">GitHub</a> &nbsp;&nbsp;
-      <a href="https://github.com/nfb77" target="_blank">GitHub</a>
+   /* <a href="https://scholar.google.com/citations?user=kRAT0zUAAAAJ&hl=en" target="_blank">Google Scholar</a>  */
     </p>

-    <p>In his honors thesis, Nicc applied causal inference methods from econometrics, taking advantage of a quasi-experimental policy design to <a href="https://nfb77.github.io/Files/URTPN.pdf" target="_blank">estimate the effect of upzoning on housing affordability</a> in Nashville.
+    <p>In his honors thesis, Nicc applied causal inference methods from econometrics, taking advantage of a quasi-experimental policy design to <a href="https://nfb77.github.io/Files/URTPN.pdf" target="_blank">estimate the effect of upzoning on housing prices</a> in Nashville.
 Nicc’s findings demonstrated the regressive effects of upzoning on housing affordability, relating upzoning policies to the peripheralization of black communities in Nashville.</p>

     <p>Nicc has worked under the mentorship of both Dr. Richard Lloyd (VU sociology) and Karim Nchare (VU economics) navigating the complexities of formal economic modeling in relation to the socially-temporally contingent nature of economic phenomenon.
 In another strand of research, Nicc analyzed trade relationships between Portugal and its former African colonies from 1960–2022, providing <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4874987" target="_blank">quantitative evidence for the persistence of colonial commodity dependence</a> and natural resource exploitation.</p>